THE NORTHERN LOOP

 CONSTRAINTS IN DEVELOPING THE NORTHERN LOOP

-In terms of developing this part of the walk it was undoubtedly the most difficult of the three loops.
+In terms of developing this part of the walk it was undoubtedly the most difficult of the four loops.
 The detour to Gragarth was particularly difficult as Lancashire becomes a very narrow strip centred on the Lune valley with its many tributaries and limited crossings of the various rivers.
 To give variety we walk up the eastern bank and then return via the western bank.

 On the eastern side of the Lune valley there are only two crossings of the River Wenning within Lancashire – at Hornby and at Wennington.
 I eventually decided upon the crossing at Hornby as this allowed a stay overnight in Hornby and it also allows the route to visit Melling, which is a village I particularly like.
 The alternative is to go from Wray to Wennington over the pleasant rolling hills to the east of B6480 and then take the quiet lane to Wrayton.
 Wennington also has a train station, which allows transport into Lancaster (30 minutes), which would give several overnight accommodation options.
 However, the decision has been made and Hornby it is.